a11599/tmodplay/README.md

 # Therapy MOD player (tmodplay)

 This the modern remake of a multichannel [MOD](https://en.wikipedia.org/wiki/MOD_(file_format)) player I wrote back in the mid-90's for retro PC platforms.
 Why?
 Because programming for limited hardware with direct control over it is a challenging, but rewarding fun.
+Also this old modplayer of mine was lost back in the day in a sad hard drive accident and burned a hole in my heart.
+So it was about time to rebuild it and make it even better than it ever was to heal my wounds finally.

 It requires a 386 or above running MS-DOS or Windows 9x/ME in real DOS mode - or an emulator such as DOSBox.
 It is written in full assembly and includes a small runtime library that implements [flat real mode](https://en.wikipedia.org/wiki/Unreal_mode).
 The MOD player supports ProTracker format and its close derivates up to 32 channels on the following sound cards: